 - General Satisfaction.
 The overall satisfaction with the job.

-The JSS was developed on 10 diverse samples with a combined sample size of more than 2100 people.
+The JSS was developed on 10 diverse samples with a combined sample size of more than 2100 employees.
 Coefficient alphas for the 8 subscales are all above .90.
 Exploratory factor analysis of the 7 facet scales show little evidence of cross-loadings, and a confirmatory factor analysis for the 8 subscales showed good fit.
+For details the test manual can be downloaded here.

 Purchasing a License